Burketown

 Burketown is celebrated among adventurous travellers as the world's premier location to observe the rare Morning Glory cloud phenomenon — spectacular rolling cloud formations that appear each spring over the Gulf of Carpentaria, attracting glider pilots and weather enthusiasts from across the globe.
 The town is also renowned for barramundi and King salmon fishing, with the Albert River and nearby Gulf waterways drawing serious anglers every season.
 The Savannah Way passes through Burketown, connecting it to the broader outback touring route, while the annual Burketown Rodeo and camp draft keep the town's authentic frontier spirit very much alive.

-Burketown falls under postcode 4830 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Burketown falls under postcode 4830 and is governed by the Burke Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Traeger electorate.

 📍 Location